 When I ran for Senate, I pledged to fight for rural Utahns in Washington.
-Over the last several months, I’ve worked to push back against federal overreach on issues impacting our rural counties, advocated for greater local input in public land matters, and more.
+Over the last couple of years, I’ve worked to push back against federal overreach on issues impacting our rural counties, advocated for greater local input in public land matters, and more.

-Many rural communities in Utah don’t have adequate access to broadband, Internet and cellular communications, putting them at an economic disadvantage.
-I’m pushing for solutions that will enhance broadband access in rural areas, including legislation that improves broadband for rural schools and expediting fiber deployment projects.
+Fast, reliable and affordable internet access is an essential resource in our modern world.
+Many rural communities in Utah don’t have adequate access to broadband, internet, and cellular communications, putting them at an economic disadvantage.
+The Infrastructure Investment and Jobs Act provided $65 billion to expand broadband access nationwide, which will expand upon the great work being done at the state level to expand Utah’s broadband infrastructure to underserved communities.
 I also helped secure $23 million through USDA’s ReConnect program to improve broadband access in the Uinta Basin.

 National Parks/Tourism Economy